rallytac/pub/samples/c/mingage/README.md

 ### Cleaning
-To clean things up by removed all compiled binaries as well as downloaded dependencies, follow the `make`/`nmake` process with ``clean`` as the target to be built.
+To clean things up by removing all compiled binaries as well as downloaded dependencies follow the `make`/`nmake` process with ``clean`` as the target to be built.
 For example
 ```shell
 $ make clean
 ```